arushi1372/Whatsapp_Message_Automation/README.md

 Update with capability to send image files coming soon.

 # To Download the Chromedriver Executable
-Download the corresponding chromedriver executable for your machine from this link: https://chromedriver.storage.googleapis.com/index.html?path=83.0.4103.39/.
+Download the corresponding chromedriver executable for your machine from this link: https://chromedriver.chromium.org/downloads.
+Make sure you get the same version as is specified for your current Google Chrome version!
 Move it to the folder containing the code.
 All set.